Pitmaster BBQ Catering in Lakeland Village, Washington

 When the Site Decides the Service Plan

 When an event is around Hallett Elementary School, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Buffet Service, OR a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Service format a staffed serving line is the better fit.

 Outdoor spaces such as Waterfront Park or Coney Island Park change the details.
 Shade, wind, parking, table placement, and guest movement can all change how we stage the BBQ.